toolhouseai/toolhouse-sdk-python/README.md

 ## Publishing tools

-Developers can also contribute to Toolhouse by publishing tools for the [Tool Store](https://app.toolhouse.ai/store).
-The Tool Store allows developers to submit their tools and monetize them every time they're executed.
+Developers can also contribute to Toolhouse by publishing tools.
+Toolhouse allows developers to submit their tools and monetize them every time they're executed.
 Developers and tools must go through an review and approval process, which includes adhering to the Toolhouse Privacy and Data Protection policy.
 If you're interested in becoming a publisher, [submit your application](https://tally.so/r/wzeO68).

 ## License